-Interviews can be stressful, but they’re the ideal opportunity to find out so much more about the role – even if you’re not solely convinced… yet.
+Interviews can be stressful, but they’re an ideal opportunity to find out so much more about the role, even if you’re not totally convinced… yet.

 Last week I had one of those big highlight moments in my recruitment career and an incredible job offer, one that won’t be easy to forget.

 I met with a candidate who had been made redundant in her role.
 The redundancy had given her the normal emotions – feeling a little burnt by the industry and thinking about taking a break and commencing the job search later.